sachindhankhar/java/README.md

 update the api keys in the java source code

-to compile : javac WeatherApp.java \n
+to compile : javac WeatherApp.java <br />
 to run : java WeatherApp